CouncilofLorien/counciloflorien.github.io/docs/cards/O/orders-from-lugburz.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Playable on a company.
-May be played with a starting company in lieu of a minor item.
-This company may contain a Troll leader in addition to another leader. +1 to all corruption checks by followers of Troll leaders in this company.
-Discard if Ren is your Ringwraith or when a leader leaves the company.
+> > ***Playable on a company.*** May be played with a starting company in lieu of a minor item.
+This company may contain a Troll leader in addition to another leader. +1 to all corruption checks by followers of Troll leaders in this company. <br>&ensp;Discard if Ren is your Ringwraith or when a leader leaves the company.
 Cannot be duplicated on a given company.
 > >
 > > {: .fs-3 }
 > > _“‘A great cave-troll, I think, or more than one.’”_ ***---&#65279;LotRII***